Underpin-WP/underpin/README.md

 1. As a part of a WordPress theme.
 1. As a part of a WordPress must-use plugin.

+If you aren't distributing the plugin or theme you're building, it's probably best to install Underpin as a must-use plugin.
+This will allow you to re-use Underpin across plugins, and themes, and will give you a single cohesive place from where the code can be retrieved.
+To make this process easier, Underpin has a [mu-plugin boilerplate](github.com/underpin-WP/mu-plugin-boilerplate/) that will help you get Underpin installed quickly.

 ### Via Composer

 `composer require underpin/underpin`